The Re-Organized Organ Youth Mentorship Project

 A Soundwalk is a guided listening tour that encourages participants to actively listen, opening ears and consciousness to the complex orchestration that the environment is composing at all times.
 The walk was choreographed to weave through various privately-owned public spaces throughout Vancouver.
 These spaces complicate the neat binary between public and private, combining elements of private ownership, securitization, and rules and restrictions, with publicly accessible amenities such as shelter, seating, and open space.
 Using soundwalking as a way to access and assert the right to these common spaces, the soundwalk functioned to bring public attention to their spatial, social, and sonic dynamics.
 The walk was held on April 2, 2017 and was presented by Vancouver New Music and the Vancouver Soundwalk collective.

-The Musical Playground is an interactive installation featured at the Vancouver International Children’s Festival (2012-2016) and the Vancouver Folk Music Festival (2015-2016).
-Drawing inspiration from the whimsical instruments created by inventors such as the Baschet Brothers and Harry Partch, the installation creates a space of hands-on play and improvisation that invites people to explore the relationships between everyday objects, sound, and the possibilities for music embedded in them.
+The Musical Playground is an interactive installation of large-scale experimental instruments in sculptural and kinetic forms.
+Drawing inspiration from instrument inventors such as the Baschet Brothers and Harry Partch, the installation creates a space of hands-on play and improvisation that invites people to explore the sonic dimensions of everyday objects and the possibilities for music embedded in them.
+The installation has been featured at VIVA Vancouver (2018), the Vancouver International Children’s Festival (2012-2016) and the Vancouver Folk Music Festival (2015-2016).

 Tools for Conviviality